Knowledge base

 Google Prerequisites

-• It is imperative to enable two-step authentication in Gsuite - if necessary, the organization's administrator must first allow users to enable it from admin.google.com.
+• It is imperative to activate two-step authentication in Gsuite - if necessary the organization administrator will first have to allow users to activate it from admin.google.com.

-• In the settings of your Google account (https://myaccount.google.com/), go to the Security tab and enable Two-Step Verification:
+• In the settings of your Google account (https://myaccount.google.com/), go to the Security tab and activate Two-Step Verification:

 • Read the complete Google guide